 Approach Strengths Gaps Score (1 to 5) Potential actions and resources if score is 1 or 2 Realistic expectations of pupils, parents and carers Parents and carers have clear guidance on how to support pupils at home, and how this is aligned to the remote education information required to be published on the school's website.
 Pupils understand the expectations on how many hours they should be learning and how to participate in remote education (for example, how to submit assignments).
 Written multiple letters home to communicate our remote learning plan to parents.
 We are nearly at the point where we can publish our remote education plan on our website and we have communicated how pupils access their remote curriculum and how long for.
 Year 11 have been written to explicitly in order to alleviate any concerns about the impact that our new way of working will have on their examination outcomes.
 Parents have written thanking for the reassurance.
 Google classroom affords us the ability to submit assignments.
 As above.
-Wellbeing?
-Consistency?
-45 Mins.
-Communicate to staff.
-3 Remote education expectations are highlighted in the actions for schools during the coronavirus outbreak GOV.UK has brought together school-led webinars to share best practice in setting up remote education.
+(Focus Five, Reset for Remote Learning, 10-15 min screen breaks) Continual support of Staff and pupils.
+4 Remote education expectations are highlighted in the actions for schools during the coronavirus outbreak GOV.UK has brought together school-led webinars to share best practice in setting up remote education.
 The school workload reduction toolkit provides example communication policies and email protocols.
 The Education Endowment Foundation has provided a guide for schools on how to communicate with parents during coronavirus (COVID-19).
+School community events Pupils are given regular opportunities to attend and participate in shared, interactive lessons and activities to maintain a sense of community and belonging, especially disadvantaged and SEND pupils.
 Newsletter.
 See above communication plan and all references to virtual learning and Charlotte James.
 Speak to other Trusts.
 Online safety - communication.
 Mental Health and Physical Health.
-Q of E Remote Learning Leads to meet with Charlotte James - our Rewards' Coordinator, to explore plans.
-3 Liaised with Neil Dyke :- around the world challenge.
+4 Liaised with Neil Dyke :- around the world challenge.
 Pupils/parents/carers and teachers complete Google Forms of how many miles of exercise they do and the house who gets the most miles wins (instead of going around the world they do Land's End to John O' Groats).
-Postcards group calls - teachers will pick one pupil from each class and will send a group call to the pupil's parent to inform them about their achievements in that subject.
+Postcards group calls - teachers will pick one pupil from each class and will send a group call to the pupil's parent to inform

-Shout out Fridays - pupils will be given an opportunity to shout out to their peers during registration about something they have achieved this week - linked to family exercise and kindness.
+Q of E Remote Learning Leads to meet with Charlotte James - our Rewards' Coordinator, to explore plans.
+Children's Mental Health week.
+Focus Five and tutor notices.
+John O'Groats challenge. them about their achievements in that subject.
+Shout out Fridays - pupils will be given an opportunity to shout out to their peers during registration about something they have achieved this week - linked to family exercise and kindness. --- --